Xorfor/Domoticz-BatteryLevels-Plugin/README.md

     ```
     sudo service domoticz.sh restart
     ```
-1. Make sure that "Accept new Hardware Devices" is enabled in Domoticz settings
+1. Make sure that in Domoticz Setup the following setting are enabled:
+   * System - Accept new Hardware Devices
+   * Other - EventSystem (Lua/Blockly/Scripts)
 1. Go to "Hardware" page and add new hardware with Type "Battery levels"
 1. Press Add